-Play of the year?
-Seahawks’ DK Metcalf catches Budda Baker on 90-yard interception return to save a touchdown
+‘Play of the century’: Seahawks’ DK Metcalf catches Budda Baker on 90-yard interception return to save a touchdown

 But this?

-The Seahawks’ second-year star receiver made what will certainly go down as the play of the year for Seattle when he sprinted the length of the field to chase down Arizona safety Budda Baker for a touchdown-saving tackle at the Seahawks 8-yard line.
+The Seahawks’ second-year star receiver made what will certainly go down as the play of the year for Seattle on Sunday night when he sprinted the length of the field to chase down Arizona safety Budda Baker for a touchdown-saving tackle at the Seahawks 8-yard line.

 Metcalf reached a top speed of 22.64 mph and traveled 114.8 yards to make the tackle, according to NFL’s Next Gen Stats.